SennikovPavelQA/Portfolio/Postman_Nasa/README.md

 ### Result:

-The Postman collection created allows you to interact with AgentApp efficiently and effectively to perform various data operations
+The Postman collection created allows for efficient interaction with the NASA API to perform various data operations as part of this task